Ignoring This Is Ruining Your Glow Game

 Remove: Pumpkin seeds, wormwood, black walnut, olive leaf, tea tree, garlic, onions, and oil of oregano.
 These items help to kill off any inflammation triggering bacteria or yeast residing in the gut.

 Rekindle: Bitter foods (chicory, endives, dandelion, arugula, artichokes), ginger, bitter orange peel, and digestive enzymes.
-These items help to stimulate and strengthen digestive organs and increases the production of stomach acid and digestive enzymes.
+These items help stimulate and strengthen digestive organs and increase the production of stomach acid and digestive enzymes.

 Repair: Rosehips oil, aloe vera, and tannin-rich foods (grapes, rhubarb, pomegranate seeds, green tea, and black tea).
 These items heal intestinal permeability that triggers an allergic immune response in the body.